- Campus Life

 "Hello!
 My name is Randi Bassik and I am a junior physics major with a mathematics minor at SUNY Plattsburgh.
 I am from New City, New York.
 I came to SUNY Plattsburgh as a freshman because I loved that it was a school where I could get individual attention from professors and feel very close to the staff.
 I also liked that Plattsburgh was in the Northern Adirondacks because there is so much to do outside, such as skiing, hiking, and camping.

-"I am the current president of Physics Club.
+"I am a past president of Physics Club.
 Physics Club is open to anyone, especially those who have an interest in physics, engineering, or just want to be involved in some hands-on projects involving science.
 I love the physics program at Plattsburgh because it is a hands-on learning experience with professors who genuinely want to help and make sure that you succeed.
 I made a lot of my current friends through the physics program and it was refreshing to find students who had the same interests as me.

 "I am also doing undergraduate research under the advisement of Dr. Michael Walters on the opto-mechanical properties of ballistic gels.
 We will be presenting our research at the regional APS meeting at Wells College with other undergraduate research students.
 There are many research opportunities for students who want to get involved.
 Many of the professors who take on research students are willing to listen to ideas and make the research interesting to the individual.
 After I graduate, I plan on attending optometry school where I will hopefully get my O.D."